 When you stop playback (or pause it), recording is stopped as well.
 You will be prompted to play the piece back, deciding if you like the recording you made.
 When you stop this playback, you will be asked if you want to incorporate the recorded music into the new track.
 If you answer “yes”, the newly-recorded music becomes part of the new track.
 If you didn't like it (answering “no”), it is simply discarded, and you can try recording it again.

-If at some point, you decide you have messed up what is in the new track, you can clear-out all of the events in the new track (if you haven't yet saved it) by clicking the “Clear” button.
+If at some point, you decide you have messed up what is in the new track, you can clear-out all of the events in the new track (if you haven't yet saved it) by clicking (tabbing-to and activating) the “Clear” button.
 Then you can start recording into it again.
 The “Clear” button does not erase any meta-events, such as time-signature or tempo changes, and the track name and copyright.

 The “Time” button allows you to change the time-signature and/or tempo at the current playback position, or to control the use of the metronome.
 Tempo and time-signature changes are put in track 1 (the 'conductor track), and are not kept in the new track being recorded-to, unless the track being recorded-to is actually the first track.
 This is in accordance with the structure of type-1 MIDI files (the most common kind).

 And last, but not least, if you click (tab-to and activate) the “Help” button (bottom-right), it activates your default browser to view the help information on the MIDI player/recorder (which you are reading now).